roxi-t/Cangrow-Project/section3/README.md

 3. Create a .env file in the project root directory and add your environment variables

-4. Modify docker-compose.yml for any desired customization (optional). in directory :
+4. Modify docker-compose.yml for any desired customization in directory :
 ```shell
 cd Cangrow-Project/section3